Discover and Learn About PA's Trails at ExplorePAtrails.com

-HARRISBURG, Pa., June 5, 2014 /PRNewswire-USNewswire/ -- Department of Conservation and Natural Resources Secretary Ellen Ferretti is inviting all Pennsylvanians to discover, celebrate and learn about trails throughout the state on National Trails Day, June 7.
+HARRISBURG, Pa., June 2 /PRNewswire-USNewswire/ -- Department of Conservation and Natural Resources Secretary John Quigley is inviting all Pennsylvanians to discover, celebrate and learn about trails throughout the state on National Trails Day, June 5.

-"From Philadelphia to Erie and all points in-between, Pennsylvania has thousands of miles of trails available to connect citizens with the wonders of the outdoors," said Ferretti.
-"These trails, built through partnerships with local communities and stakeholders, offer opportunities for fitness and stewardship, and they connect natural resources to community revitalization."
+"From Philadelphia to Erie and all points in-between, Pennsylvania has thousands of miles of trails available to connect citizens with the wonders of the outdoors," said Quigley.
+"These trails, built through partnerships with local communities and stakeholders, offer opportunities for fitness and stewardship, and are a lasting legacy for our children and grandchildren."

 Since 1993, the first Saturday of every June is known as National Trails Day, inspiring the public and trail enthusiasts nationwide to celebrate, discover and learn about America's trail system.

-Pennsylvania has a website to help people search, view, map and share information about trails at www.ExplorePAtrails.com.
-Listed on the site's calendar are events and activities that will recognize National Trails Day.
+Pennsylvania has a first-of-its kind website to help people search, view, map and share information about trails at www.ExplorePAtrails.com.
+Listed on the site's calendar are numerous events and activities that will recognize National Trails Day.